NoharOSP/Perfect_Works_Build/README.md

 #### Monster drops:

 - The Executioner drops the ExecutionerGown.
 - Alpha Weltall at Raziel now drops a Power Crisis.
 The Alpha Weltall fight is great.
-It’s rewards not so much.
-You need the Trader's Card just to get it and it’s generic armor.
+Its rewards, not so much.
+You need the Trader's Card just to get it, and it’s generic armor.
 Not even the best for pure defense.
 So at base for beating the boss you’ll receive a Power Crisis.
 This will make the few sections left on foot at least a little more enjoyable if you miss the first one or want more.
 - Ophiomorphous drops the NisanCross.

 #### Spell changes:

-WARNING: For any spell effects that are inaccessible in the official game (e.g. Ether up), text displaying their effect won't display like it would for a spell such as Yin Power.
-However, the spell definitely works as intended, even if the description is what you have to go by.

 Fei:
 - Guided Shot: 20 to 40
 - Radiance: 60 to 80
 - Big Bang: 80 to 120

 Fei’s generally pretty great when balanced against the cast.
-But against himself, his Ether attacks tends to be very overshadowed and down right wasteful to use.
+But against himself, his Ether attacks tend to be very overshadowed and down right wasteful to use.
 All options should have merit.
 Even if it’s situational, a situational merit is better than consistently being eclipsed by basic attacks.
-They’re viable with Power Magic abuse but even Steel Mettle is with that.
+They’re viable with Power Magic abuse, but even Steel Mettle is with that.
 These changes will give players better insensitive to use these moves throughout the game.
 It also helps Weltall a fair bit.
 It tends to fall off hard by disc 1’s end.
-Between Renmazuo, Vierge, Siebzhen, Crescens (by technicality) and the addition of Andvari to your squad Fei really struggles to carry his weight.
+Between Renmazuo, Vierge, Siebzhen, Crescens (by technicality) and the addition of Andvari to your squad, Fei really struggles to carry his weight.
 This will let him be better at contributing.
 Big Bang is admittedly a very reliable spell even without its new buffs.
-But it’s only learned before the final dungeon typically so this will help it see a little more prominence in disc 2.
+But it’s only learned before the final dungeon typically, so this will help it see a little more prominence in disc 2.

 - ~~Iron Valor~~ Iron Focus: Accuracy Up
 - Yang Power: Ether Up